 The nasal cavity and paranasal sinuses are lined by a layer of mucus-producing tissue with the following cell types: squamous epithelial cells, minor salivary gland cells, nerve cells, infection- fighting cells, and blood vessel cells.
 Some tumor types found in these cells and tissues include the following:

 Squamous cell carcinoma.
-This is the most common form of nasal cavity and sinus cancer.
-Squamous cells are flat cells that make up the thin, surface layer of the structures of the head and neck.
+This is the most common type of nasal cavity and paranasal sinus cancer.
+Squamous cells are flat cells that make up the thin surface layer of the structures of the head and neck.

 Adenocarcinoma.
-Beginning in the gland cells, this is the second most common form of nasal cavity and paranasal sinus cancer.
+Beginning in the gland cells, this is the second most common type of nasal cavity and paranasal sinus cancer.

 Malignant melanoma.
-Arising from cells called melanocytes that give the skin its color, this is an aggressive cancer, but it only accounts for about 1% of tumors in this area of the body.
+Developing from cells called melanocytes that give the skin its color, this is usually an invasive, fast growing cancer; however, it only accounts for about 1% of tumors found in this area of the body.
 Learn more about melanoma.

 Inverting papilloma.
 These are benign, wart-like growths that may develop into squamous cell carcinoma.
 Approximately 10% to 15% of these can develop into cancer.

 Lymphoma.
-This is a type of cancer that originates from the lymph tissue within the mucosa (lining) of the nasal cavity and paranasal sinuses.
+This is a type of cancer that originates in the lymph tissue within the mucosa (lining) of the nasal cavity and paranasal sinuses.